-Click to Enlarge Figure 1: C-mount lenses and cameras have the same flange focal distance (FFD), 17.526 mm.
+Figure 1: C-mount lenses and cameras have the same flange focal distance (FFD), 17.526 mm.
 This ensures light through the lens focuses on the camera's sensor.
 Both components have 1.000"-32 threads, sometimes referred to as "C-mount threads".

-Click to Enlarge Figure 2: CS-mount lenses and cameras have the same flange focal distance (FFD), 12.526 mm.
+Figure 2: CS-mount lenses and cameras have the same flange focal distance (FFD), 12.526 mm.
 This ensures light through the lens focuses on the camera's sensor.
-Their 1.000"-32 threads are identical to threads on C-mount components, sometimes referred to as "Cmount threads."
+Their 1.000"-32 threads are identical to threads on C-mount components, sometimes referred to as "C-mount threads."